vuejs/vueify/README.md

 Currently there are syntax highlighting support for [Sublime Text](https://github.com/vuejs/vue-syntax-highlight), [Atom](https://atom.io/packages/language-vue), [Vim](https://github.com/posva/vim-vue), [Visual Studio Code](https://marketplace.visualstudio.com/items/liuji-jim.vue) and [Brackets](https://github.com/pandao/brackets-vue).
 Contributions for other editors/IDEs are highly appreciated!
 If you are not using any pre-processors in Vue components, you can also get by by treating `*.vue` files as HTML in your editor.

-## Example

-For an example setup using most of the features mentioned above, see [vuejs/vueify-example](https://github.com/vuejs/vueify-example).

-If you use Webpack, there's also [vue-loader](https://github.com/vuejs/vue-loader) that does the same thing.

 ## Changelog

-For version 9.0.0 and above, please see the [Releases](https://github.com/vuejs/vueify/releases) page for changes in each version.
+Please see the [Releases](https://github.com/vuejs/vueify/releases) page for changes in versions ^9.0.0.

 ## License